-Each fall, teams receive a 25-page document for the Arena competition.
-The guide explains the competition background, general robot rules, game description, game pieces, and game-specific rules.
-Sometimes there is a special twist for the state championship, so it is crucial to read the Arena robotics challenge guide from beginning to end, multiple times.
+Every year a new game manual is posted for the Arena robotics competition.
+This manual explains the overview, playing field, game elements, robot specifications and software, and tournament play.
+There will be a special twist for the state championship, so it is crucial to read the Arena robotics game manual from beginning to end, multiple times.

-Arena teams build a robot using one LEGO EV3 or NXT, a specific set of motors and sensors, and LEGO-branded elements.
+Arena teams build a robot using a LEGO SPIKE Prime, Robot Inventor, EV3, or VEX IQ kit.
 Teams are allowed a total retail value of $5 to incorporate non-electrical, non-LEGO parts on their robots to enhance functionality or for decoration.
-Note this important disclaimer: No LEGOs can be harmed for competition.
-Do not melt, deform, cut, bend, glue, or solder our favorite plastic bricks.
+Note this important disclaimer: No LEGOs or VEX pieces can be harmed for competition.
+Do not melt, deform, cut, bend, glue, or solder for any reason.

-Arena teams participate in three two-minute rounds.
-A team’s robot must perform specific tasks on the challenge field.
-Points, penalties, and bonus awards are calculated at the end of each round.
-Task goals may differ between Intermediate and Advanced divisions.
+Arena teams participate in three qualification matches.
+A team’s robot must perform a variety of specific tasks on the challenge field.
+Points and penalties are calculated after each period.
+Task goals may (or may not) differ between Intermediate and Advanced divisions.

 The Arena contest is a prescribed problem contest.
-Teams of two (2) to four (4) students receive a set of challenge rules and specifications designed around a theme that varies from year to year.
-The year’s challenge theme is “Code 3.”
+Teams of two (2) to four (4) students receive a set of game rules and specifications designed around a theme that varies from year to year.
+The year’s game theme will be announced by September 1st.

 This year’s Arena Contest problem writer is Darren Wilson, Makerspace Manager at The LIFT of ATEMS High School in Abilene ISD.
 He’s also worked for the ACU Maker Lab, Guthrie ISD, and Irving ISD.